Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 **app/eu.factorx.citizens/angular/directives**

-The directives of the AngularJS Application.
+The directives of the AngularJS application.
 Directives are used whenever DOM manipulation is required.

 There is one directive per 'package' divided into two files: a directive.coffee file and a template.html or template.jade file (Jade is a template language.
 Cf. http://jade-lang.com).